markcodedesign/dropitapple/README.md

 # dropitapple
-A drop and pick up detector for iOS.
+Drop and pick up detector for iOS.
 Just for kicks.